Control permissions given to a user on the roles provided and create new roles based on the roles present in the organization.

 Bulk emails sent per day

 In the case of our example, for a Sales Development Representative, you can choose to allow access to all actions except sharing email templates.
 This setting will hide the share option on the email template for the user.
 You can also set bulk and individual email limits for the user.
-This places a cap on the number of emails that the user can send from Freshworks CRM.
+This places a cap on the number of emails that the user can send from the web application.

-Note: Admin can also restrain the user from sending Emails from Freshworks CRM by unchecking the checkbox under Email custom roles.
+Note: Admin can also restrain the user from sending Emails by unchecking the checkbox under Email custom roles.

 Sales Sequence: All permissions related to Sales sequences such as access to Sales sequence page, ability to create and share sequences, and setting limits for the maximum number of emails sent via sales sequences falls under this category.